 And he cares -- not just about himself and his own performance in various areas and how his performance makes him look, but about others.
 When Matthew is a doctor, he will care about his patients.
 If he becomes a surgeon as planned, he will probably visit patients more often than most surgeons visit their patients in hospitals.
 This may lead him to become aware of post-surgical problems or complications that other surgeons might have missed simply because he will be attentive and observant, and he will be there.
 Then again, perhaps the extra time spent at the hospital may just cause Matt's wife to divorce him due to the resulting neglect and/or cause his children to forget what he looks like.
 Only time will tell.

 Matthew's Achilles' heel as a surgeon may be that once or twice in a physician's and particularly a surgeon's career, he or she will probably come across something he or she has never before seen or been taught about.
 Not everything about the human body can be anticipated, and not every eventuality can be covered in medical training.
+If anomalies present in the course of a physical exam, a physician can consult resources.
+When it hppens in surgery, if someone in the O.R. doesn't know what to do, the results can be devatating.
 An organ may fail or an artery may blow out in the course of a surgical procedure during which the apparent impetus has never caused a similar failing in recorded medical history.
 In the occurrence of such an instance, a patient's chances of survival may be linked closely to a surgeon's ability to synthesize quickly and to instantaneously create out-of-the-box solutions to such crises.
 Matt may be handcuffed in his ability deal with such phenomena.
 In many of such instances, the patients won't survive no matter what heroic measures the attending surgeon comes up with, regardless.
 In Matt's case, however, were the very same thing to happen to a patient under his care a second time, he would have as good a chance as any surgeon of beating the odds and saving the patient the next time he encountered the phenomenon.

 I've never been known for possessing excessive humility, and I have a great deal of confidence in myself in terms of my eventual ability to practice medicine and to perform surgery if that's the specialty I happen to choose.
 If I did not have such confidence in myself, I would seek another line of work.
 Assuming Matthew and I both followed career paths leading us into surgery, my honest opinion at this point is that if a person were forced with the choice of going under a scalpel wielded by me or one wielded by my brother, I would be the safer choice.
 I'm speaking as who I am, a person who is perhaps a bit conceited but also honest with herself.
 On the other hand, I've seen many both future surgeons and surgeons currently in the practice whom I'd trust far less with a surgical procedure in which my own life were on the line than I would trust Matthew.
 He will earn his right to practice medicine.
 He will do so not without good looks, charm, and a small degree of sweet talk to those in important positions, but in even greater greater measures he will do so with perseverance, diligence and devotion to the field, and with adherence to the Golden Rule.